symbol/symbol-docs/source/guides/aggregate/signing-announced-aggregate-bonded-transactions.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-Once all the participants cosign the transaction, this will be included in a block.
+Once all the participants cosign the transaction, the transaction will be included in a block.

 *************************
 Method #03: Using the CLI